 What Do You Do With Those Ideas?

-What the Two-Minute Rule is designed to handle are those times in which stuff that you need or want to do pops into your head and you don’t want to lose it.
-Allen’s idea is that it’s not worth the time to capture and process the small items than to write them down.
-He’s definitely onto something about capturing ideas, but, for reasons I’ve mentioned above, I think there are times in which it’s far better to capture the item and defer it until later.
+What the two-minute rule is designed to handle are those times in which stuff that you need or want to do pops into your head and you don't want to lose it.
+Allen's idea is that it's not worth the time to capture and process the small items than to write them down.
+He's definitely onto something about capturing ideas, but, for reasons I've mentioned above, I think there are times in which it's far better to capture the item and defer it until later.

-What I will say here is that your system should not be something that is likely to have you disengage from what you’re doing.
-If dropping it into that system triggers overwhelm because it makes you look at everything else you “should” be doing or if it gets you into reactive mode, it’s not a “trusted, effective” system.
+What I will say here is that your system should not be likely to have you disengage from what you're doing.
+If dropping it into that system triggers overwhelm because it makes you look at everything else you "should" be doing or if it gets you into reactive mode, it's not a "trusted, effective" system.

 This is where idea gardens come in, too.
-Having a process by which you can catch those ideas, quickly get them where they need to go for processing, and get back to what you’re doing makes all the difference between you being able to stick with your creative thing and make meaningful progress and you constantly shuffling from one thing to the next.
+Having a process by which you can catch those ideas, quickly get them where they need to go for processing and get back to what you're doing makes all the difference between you being able to stick with your creative thing and make meaningful progress and you constantly shuffling from one thing to the next.

-When And How To Use The Two-Minute Rule
+When and How to Use the Two-Minute Rule

-The Two-Minute Rule is incredibly effective when you’re already in a reactive mode and are processing a bunch of different actions.
+The two-minute rule is incredibly effective when you're already in a reactive mode and are processing a bunch of different actions.

 For instance, if you’re processing email, it makes a lot of sense to get the ball rolling by focusing on responding to those email messages that you can get done quickly.
 You can’t forget about those messages that need your attention that you can’t do in two minutes, but it makes a lot of sense to just process the messages without writing them down.
 (I have some more fine-grained recommendations about this in Email Triage.)